prix0007/prix0007/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Working on bridges (bridging protocol for a multichained future) :wink:;
+- 👨🏽‍💻 Learning on Zero Knowledge proofs and rust;
-- 🌱 I’m currently building and learning to be better;
+- 🌱 I’m currently building and learning to be better at efficient coding;
 - 💬 Ask me about anything, I am happy to help;
 - 🦀 Trying Hard to become rustacean
 - 📫 How to reach me: [@AnuragiPrince](https://twitter.com/anuragiprince);